170th Street station (IND Concourse Line)

 The 170th Street station is a local station on the IND Concourse Line of the New York City Subway, located at the Grand Concourse between East 170th and 171st Streets in the Highbridge neighborhood of the Bronx.
-It is served by the D train at all times except rush hours in the peak direction and the B train during rush hours.
+It is served by the D train at all times except rush hours in the peak direction and the B train weekdays only.
 The station opened in 1933, along with the rest of the Concourse Line.

 History

 This station was built as part of the IND Concourse Line, which was one of the original lines of the city-owned Independent Subway System (IND).
-The route of the Concourse Line was approved to Bedford Park Boulevard on June 12, 1925 by the New York City Board of Transportation.
+The route of the Concourse Line was approved to Bedford Park Boulevard on June 12, 1925, by the New York City Board of Transportation.
 Construction of the line began in July 1928.
 The station opened on July 1, 1933, along with the rest of the Concourse subway.

 Station layout

 This underground station has three tracks and two side platforms.
 The center express track is used by the D train during rush hours in the peak direction.

 Both platforms have an orange trim line on a black border and name tablets reading "170TH ST." in white sans-serif lettering on a black background.
 Small "170" and directional tile captions in white lettering on a black background run below the trim line and name tablets.
 Orange-yellow I-beam columns run along both platforms and the full-time mezzanine at regular intervals with alternating ones having the standard black station name plate with white lettering.

 South of this station, a fourth track to the west of the line begins at a bumper block.
 It merges with the southbound local track just before approaching 167th Street and is used for train storage.